achavez/photostreamer-pi/README.md

 To use the script, make sure it's executable by running `sudo chmod 755 buttons.sh` from inside the repository.
 Then either run the script manually (`sudo bash buttons.sh`).

 Even better, add the script to your [rc.local](http://www.raspberrypi.org/documentation/linux/usage/rc-local.md) so it starts every time the Pi boots.
 To do that, add something like `sudo /home/pi/photostreamer-server/buttons.sh &` to the file somewhere before the `exit 0` line.

+## Usage

+There are two scripts that you'll want to run:

+- `hook.py` should be used as `gphoto2`'s [hook script](http://www.gphoto.org/doc/manual/ref-gphoto2-cli.html). `hook.py` is responsible for taking each file shot by the camera, thumbnailing it, sending it to Amazon S3 and informing the photostreamer-server.
+Running `hook.py` is pretty simple.
+All you have to do is run `gphoto2 --capture-tethered --hook-script=hook.py` from the repository folder.
+The tethered capture mode downloads each file shot by the camera and passes its name to `hook.py` as an argument, which initiates the processing.
+- `background.py` handles all of the background tasks.
+It checks in with the photostreamer-server and if the server has requested high-resolution copies of any of the photos it uploads them and informs the server.
+For `background.py` you'll probably want to [setup a cron job](http://www.raspberrypi.org/documentation/linux/usage/cron.md).
+For example, running `crontab -e` and adding `*/5 * * * * /home/pi/photostreamer-pi/background.py` would run the background job every five minutes.
+How often you run it is up to you.
+The script is built so only one instance at a time is running, so you don't need to worry about running it so often that it breaks any of functionality.

 ## Development